pmanzoni/pyUputronics/README.md

 # Class Reference

-The interface to the SX127x LoRa modem is implemented in the class `SX127x.LoRa.LoRa`.
+The interface to the hoperf LoRa modem is implemented in the class `hoperf.LoRa.LoRa`.
 The most important modem configuration parameters are:

 | Function         | Description                                 |